pablovaldes/oce/examples.md

 submenu: examples
 ---

-<p>The images shown below illustrate a few of the things Oce can do; click on
-an image to enlarge it, or click the title above the image to see the R code that created it.</p>
+The images shown below illustrate a few of the things Oce can do; click on an image to enlarge it, or click the title above the image to see the R code that created it.

 <table class="galleryitem">
     <tr><td><a href="oce-demo-1.html">CTD</a></td></tr>